SSW - W

 The postcode centre is at Mire Head.
 This is about 500m SSW of the parking area.

 Best approached from the A685 between Tebay and Kendal.
 From the north, leave the M6 at J38 and take the right turn at the roundabout from Tebay.
 Approx. 4km south of Tebay the road goes over the motorway and the road swings downhill on a left hand bend.
 Turn left passing under the railway and motorway heading for Carlingill.
 Don't be tempted to follow the road into the farmyard, you need to turn left immediately before the farm buildings.
 Follow the narrow tarred road approx. 3km. - after 500m you cross the Lune river and then steadily up the hill for 1500m past a farm on the left.
 The road turns sharply to the left and then over a cattle grid.
 Sharply right over Carling Gill bridge and then across the open fell road.
 When you see a wall on the right look out for and park on the left at the grassy pull in area at the foot of Linghaw Fell.
 In 2013 there is currently a large tree root which someone has plonked in the parking area.
+Some holes have been drilled in it and it makes a good windsock base.

 From the south you can leave the motorway at J37 and follow the minor road immediately to the east of the motorway that goes north.
 Follow this road alongside the motorway and railway until it descends steeply before a disused railway viaduct.
 Turn right and immediately left under the railway viaduct (while admiring the workmanship!).
 Be aware that the bridge over the Lune the east of Beck Foot is narrow - a Land Rover will fit.
 Go up the hill and turn left at the crossroads.
 The parking place is on the right shortly after the cattle grid.